 In September 2017, the Government introduced new funding to allow childcare providers to offer 30 hours free childcare to working parents.
 All 3 and 4 year olds are already entitled to 15 hours of free childcare a week and this additional 15 free hours will be on offer to families where both parents are working (or the sole parent is working in a lone-parent family), and each parent earns the equivalent of 16 hours a week at the national minimum or living wage, and earns less than £100,000 a year (visit www.gov.uk to check your eligibility).

 Please note, the main priority of the Nursery staff at all times is the welfare of the child and it may be that extended care is not appropriate for every child or that a period of time is needed in order to transition to the full 30 hours requested.

 Please find more information about 30 hour funding and how to apply by clicking on this link www.childcarechoices.gov.uk

 If you think you are eligible and are interested in accessing the extra hours of childcare please contact the School Office.

-Open Mornings for prospective parents are not currently being held due to COVID-19.
 Please contact reception for any questions you may have on 020 8741 8877 or email: email@example.com for more information.
 A James Lee Application Form is available for download by clicking on the document title.